 Bitbucket integration¶

-Pulse integrates with Bitbucket Cloud to receive data about changes and deployments, necessary to calculate the metrics:
+Pulse integrates with Bitbucket Cloud to receive data about changes, deployments, and incidents, necessary to calculate the Accelerate metrics:

 -